 etc. their urine and a horse’s urine is impurity Khafifa.

-C20.2 Also those bird’s meat which is Haram (whether it be a bird of prey)
+C20.2 Also those bird’s meat which is Haram (whether it be a bird of prey)such as:

 a) crow, b) eagle, c) falcon, d) hawk etc. their droppings is impurity Khafifa